-The best way is to find out if you security has been compromised ASAP so you can take personal action, which is precisely where data breach detection websites come into play.
+The best way is to find out if your security has been compromised as soon as possible so you can take personal action, which is where data breach detection websites come into play.
 These sites allow you to securely search through the latest hacked data to see if any of your sensitive information is at risk.
 We’ve rounded up four of the best for you to use based on your security needs, so let’s dive in.

 How do these websites work?

 These hack searchers typically work by aggregating data from other sources commonly used to seek hacked data and share it with others.
 These secondary sources — Pastebin, individual leakers, dark web forums — can be nefarious, which makes it very easy for enterprising hackers to access passwords and login info from data breaches and try them out.
 Hack search sites, however, use such data tricks as a force for good, allowing you to peek into the same data breach info and see if your own info is there.
 If it is, you can then change your login data to protect yourself from future trouble.

 Unfortunately, there are supposed “security sites” that ironically just want to collect your email and login info for future fraud attempts.
 Others try tools and features that aren’t well-understood and end up creating even more serious data breaches before abruptly collapsing.
 You can read what happened to the once-popular Pwnedlist, if you’re in need of a prime example.